-If you’ve listened to the radio or turned on the TV — especially around a holiday — you’ve almost definitely heard dealer offers for 0% interest on a new car.
-However, if you’ve tried to take advantage of these offers, you may be miffed to discover you or your purchase don’t qualify.
-Here’s how to take advantage of these offers, and how to know whether you even should.
+If you’ve listened to the radio or turned on the TV, you’ve probably heard dealers offering 0% interest on a new car.
+Have you ever tried to take advantage of these offers?
+If so, you were likely told that you or your purchase didn’t qualify.
+So how can you qualify for one of these offers?

 Where to find 0% interest loans

-While it’s not entirely impossible to get a 0% annual percentage rate (APR) loan at a traditional financial institution, like a bank or credit union, it would be remarkably unusual.
-“It is very very unlikely that any person is going to achieve a zero percent loan unless they are purchasing a new car from a franchise dealer,” says Matt Jones, Senior Consumer Advice Editor for Edmunds.
+While it’s not impossible to get a 0% annual percentage rate (APR) loan at your bank or credit union, it would be remarkably unusual.
+“It is very very unlikely that any person is going to achieve a 0% loan unless they are purchasing a new car from a franchise dealer,” says Matt Jones, Senior Consumer Advice Editor for Edmunds.

-Why?
-Dealerships are incentivized to sell lots of new vehicles, so their in-house lenders will sometimes offer financing that is particularly advantageous to the consumer — and less so to the lender.
-After all, what incentive would a bank have to loan money without earning interest on it?
-Franchise dealers also have larger stocks of the same make and model new car, so it’s easier for them to offer promotional financing around specific vehicles.
+Why can you find these deals on new cars?
+Because dealerships are incentivized to sell lots of new vehicles.
+As such, a dealership’s in-house lender will sometimes offer financing that is advantageous to the consumer — even at the expense of the lender.
+Franchise dealers also have larger stocks of a given new car, making it easier to offer promotional financing around it.

 How to qualify for 0% APR auto loans

 - Your auto loan history.
 In addition to your FICO score, you also have a FICO Auto Score.
-So, if you only have fair to good credit, but you’ve had many auto loans and never missed a payment, you may still qualify for 0% APR financing.
+So if you only have fair to good credit, but you’ve never missed an auto loan payment, you may still qualify for 0% APR financing.

 - Your down payment and/or the value of the vehicle you’re trading in.
 “The more you put down, the lower risk you are,” says Jones.
 In other words, “The more you put down, the better your chances of securing a better rate.”